Why do I have so much vaginal discharge?

 You wake up one morning and notice there's a little more flow down below than you're used to.
+Maybe you had thick discharge that's become clear and watery discharge, or clear mucus discharge has become white, chunky discharge.
 Your first instinct may be to panic—but don't worry, we've all been there!
-If you've had unexpected changes in your vaginal discharge, chances are you're wondering, “Is this normal?”
+If you've had unexpected changes in your vaginal discharge, chances are you're wondering, “Is this normal?” or "What does discharge mean?"
 Let's break down vaginal discharge to get a better understanding of what it is, why we have it and what's normal.

-Vaginal discharge is made up of your body's natural water, bacteria, cervical secretions and skin cells.
+Vaginal discharge is made up of your body's natural water, bacteria, cervical secretions, and skin cells.
 It doesn't seem too impressive when you hear it spelled out in this way, but it's actually your body's system of self-cleansing.
 That's right — it's what keeps your vagina clean and healthy!
+It's normal for your discharge to change depending on where you are in your menstrual cycle.
+You may see cloudy, white discharge or thick discharge right before your period, and you may have a lot more discharge around ovulation (usually around 2 weeks before your period starts).

 What's important to know is there is no "end-all be-all" for what is “normal,” as every woman has something a little different going on down there!
 Some women have heavy discharge, while others have very light discharge, and both could be considered normal for each individual as long as there are no sudden or unexpected changes in texture or color.